javamind/confman/README.md

 When you launch gradle you have to specify your database name.
 For example gradlew.bat -Pdatabase=oracle clean build.
 The default database is PostgreSql, but you can easily use Oracle or add your own.

+If you have to use a proxy you can configure it like that
+    systemProp.http.proxyHost=monproxy.com
+    systemProp.http.proxyPort=8080
+    systemProp.http.proxyUser=javamind
+    systemProp.http.proxyPassword=MonPassword
+    systemProp.http.nonProxyHosts=localhost

 Create the Confman's database
 ------------
 To manage database scripts we use Flyway Db (http://flywaydb.org/).
 With gradle you can use